project-repo/cagebreak/man/cagebreak-config.5.md

 	- tablet_pad
 	- switch

 	Configurations are applied sequentially.
-Currently only libinput devices may be configured.
+Currently, only libinput devices may be configured.
 The available settings and their corresponding values are as follows:

 	*accel_profile adaptive|flat*
 		Sets the pointer acceleration profile for the specified input device.